 Weeding is essential for lily plants as it prevents weeds from competing with them for nutrients and water.
 Mulching around the base of the plant helps retain moisture while also suppressing weed growth.
 It’s important to use an organic mulch such as wood chips or bark because chemical-based mulches can damage the roots of your lilies.

 Deadheading spent blooms will help promote new growth and ensure that your lilies continue flowering throughout the season.
-To deadhead, simply cut off faded flowers at their base using sharp scissors or pruners; this will encourage more buds to form on each stem instead of just one flower per stem.
+To deadhead, cut off faded flowers at their base using sharp scissors or pruners; this will encourage more buds to form on each stem instead of just one flower per stem.

 Watering is another important factor when it comes to maintaining healthy lily plants – too much water can cause root rot while not enough water can lead to wilting leaves and stunted growth so make sure you give your plants enough but not too much.
 You should also fertilize regularly during springtime with a balanced fertilizer to provide all necessary nutrients for optimal health and bloom production throughout the summer months.